litwr2/ip-set-difference/README.md

 10.1.1.1 - 10.255.255.255
 ```

-See also a file `ip-data.txt' for the example of the data format.
+See also a file *ip-data.txt* for the example of the data format.